momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 # Introduction

-This document describes how an IPv6-only iterative resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4-only authoritative server by performing IPv4 to IPv6 translation {{!RFC6052}} when sending a query.
+This document describes how an IPv6-only iterative resolver can use stateful NAT64 {{!NAT64=RFC6146}} to connect to an IPv4-only authoritative server by performing IPv4 to IPv6 translation {{!RFC6052}} when sending a query.
 When a specific DNS zone is only served by an IPv4-only authoritative server (which has only an A record), an IPv6-only iterative resolver cannot resolve that zone due to having no access to an IPv4 network.
-However, by performing IPv4 to IPv6 translation and utilizing the NAT64, accessing an IPv4-only authoritative server will be possible.
+However, by performing IPv4 to IPv6 translation and utilizing the stateful NAT64, accessing an IPv4-only authoritative server will be possible.

 # Terminology